rknLA/yard-rest-plugin/README.markdown

 If you include yard-rest in your gemfile, you should generate docs using bundle exec:

     bundle exec yardoc --plugin rest --title "Our App's API"

+## Using this fork

+Above instructions are for the main gem.
+This fork has not been released to a gem repository yet.
+If it ripens I might do so.

+For now, to use it you may want to generate the gem locally or write in your gemfile:

+    gem 'yard-rest', git: 'git://github.com/dwaynemac/yard-rest-plugin.git'

 ## Writing Comments